 Disabled Students’ Allowances (DSA)

-DSA helps to pay for any extra study-related costs which you incur at University due to a disability.
+If you’re disabled, you can apply for DSA to pay for any extra study-related costs you incur at University due to a disability.

 DSA can help with the costs of:

 - specialist equipment you need for studying (e.g. digital recorders or computers and assistive software)

 - support workers (e.g. specialist study skills tutors, support and guidance mentors or sign language interpreters)